 Decentralized exchanges are an alternative solution that aligns more with the original crypto ethos and values of security, privacy, and autonomy.
 Debates on the merits and importance of decentralization have drawn some attention and focus in recent times and in this article, we will explore and discuss the pros and cons of centralized vs. decentralized exchanges.

 Breaking down what they each have to offer for this space, and where they can improve moving forward to help advance the growth, adoption, and expansion of cryptocurrencies and blockchain technology overall.

 The Strengths of Centralized Exchanges (CEX):

 - Fiat to Crypto Gateway

 The first strength of a centralized exchange (CEX) is the most obvious one, and that is its speed!

 Centralized exchanges operate more efficiently during times of high load and stress as they run on centralized servers and architectures.
-This allows for the quick execution of trade orders in a centralized order book and reduces the time taken to process orders in a period of high volume.
+This allows for quick execution of trade orders in a centralized order book, and reduces the time taken to process orders in times of high volume.

 Conversely, a decentralized exchange application must synchronize order books across many nodes, a task that can be challenging when high volatility brings about lots of order creation and execution requests in a short period of time.

 Centralized exchanges are usually open to disclosing information as their team members and public headquarters are disclosed to the public.
 Because CEXs also have a lot more users than their decentralized counterparts, they are generally under heavier scrutiny from the public as well as government officials and authorities.

 This transparency may only extend to basic information that most would expect from a public facing company to disclose, however even such basic information isn’t always provided by actors and players in this space.
 Because the blockchain industry largely stands unregulated at this time, with its founding principles based on the values of privacy and anonymity, this has resulted in a lack of transparent practices.